sptallent/jolly-music-player/README.md

 2. Browse and select your favorite songs, albums, or artists to start playing your music.
 3. Explore the various features like automatic metadata lookup, intuitive organization, themes, and more.

+## Known Issues:

+1. Theme changing can cause the music service to be reset which requires the user to press next song before music will be played again.
+2. Using the notification media controls while there isn't a song queue can cause the application to crash.
+3. Input from external devices can send playNext and playPrev to the MusicService but play/pause doesn't seem to be working.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.